lumtis/poa/spec/02_messages.md

 This message is expected to fail if:

+- the validator is the only validator of the set
 - the validator address is not in the validator set

 The message removes the validator from the validator set.